idea-fasoc/OpenFASOC/openfasoc/generators/glayout/glayout/flow/blocks/transmission_gate_saltychip/README.md

 # Transmission gate block for SAR A/D converter
 - Team: SaltyChip
 - Design (our target): DAC for 6-bit A/D converter
+- Progress: ongoing, 03/11/2024

 | Design File | Description | Remark |
 | --- | --- | --- |